 Endurance measures the ability to repeat an activity without feeling fatigued.
-Therefore, endurance training is defined as a high or low-intensity activity performed for a prolonged period, as opposed to power training, where the action is very high intensity for a short period.
+Therefore, endurance training is defined as a high or low-intensity activity performed for a prolonged period, as opposed to power training, in which the action is very high intensity for a short period.
 Endurance is greatly influenced by the proportion of slow twitch fibres in skeletal muscle, known as red fibres because they contain more myoglobin.
-This protein stores oxygen, obtaining its own energy source, allowing it to maintain its strength for longer.
-In addition, studies have associated specific variations in the PPARGC1A, PPARD and FTO genes with the predisposition to better or worse performance in endurance sports in women.
+This protein stores oxygen, obtaining its energy source and allowing it to maintain its strength for longer.
+In addition, studies have associated a specific variant in the PPARA gene with a predisposition to better performance in endurance sports in men.